timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 * Ring (doorbell)
 * Google home
 * Life360 (shared gps locations for family, saves a bunch of "have you left yet?" text messages)
+* Fastmail - not for the mail, prefer k9mail, but to see if it can do contacts as well as goooooooogle

 ## Built-in apps